BruE0/Misc/README.md

 #### It currently cointains:

 * Miscellaneous code (nothing worth your time).
-* Numberphile stuff (also nothing that stands out either).
-* Solutions for Advent of Code 2015 (not 100 % done and I won't finish either).
+* Solutions for Advent of Code 2015 (not 100 % done).

 Quality Assurance tests were not performed.